scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Main Method
 -----------
-Finally in the main method we put put everything together.
+Finally the main method combines everything and serves as the entry point for execution.
 We've decorated it with ``@sacred.stflow.LogFileWriter(ex)`` to automatically capture the log directory used for the ``FileWriter`` in the appropriate format for Sacredboard.
 The main method is also automatically a captured function, and takes three of the configuration values as parameters.
 It also accepts a special parameters ``_run`` which grants access to the current ``Run`` object.